CapnSane/vending-machine/README.md

 ### vending-machine

-Project for practicing everything I want - Good chance to discover the secrets of CSS universe.
+Project for practicing everything I want - Good chance to discover the secrets of CSS universe and control everything with JavaScript.

 ### Why vending machine?

 Because it's awesome, it's amazing, it's fantastic, it's gorgeous, it's splendid!

+### And so?

+The main goal is design a complete functional machine, with credit card working, product selector showing the options on the screen, put money on it, getting the change, inserting coins, and so on...

 <br>